shittu33/SchoolHandout/README.md

-# UdusHandout
+# School Handout
-An Android App that help student keep record of their handout in a beutiful way.
+An Interactive App that Allow Students to share handouts, and Socialize.
+With their friends.